 If you’re embellishing the other side, repeat these steps for the other vinyl image.

 That’s it!
 Your magazine rack is upcycled and ready to decorate your home!

 I’m not sure exactly what I’m going to put in the rack, but so far I’ve tried pans, lids, aluminum foil, and Ziploc bags.
 Here’s how it looks now:

 I hope that you enjoyed this tutorial!
-Remember to share this post using the buttons at the end or pin the image below.
+Remember to share this post using the buttons at the end and/or pin the image below.
 That will allow you to come back to this post when you need it!
 Follow me on social media and via email so you’re alerted when I add a new tutorial, free printables & SVGs, or other posts.